CVAR - Cigarette Variability - 2014

 Cigarette samples are commercial cigarettes covering styles sold in Asia, Europe and North America.
 Cigarette samples are stored under defined conditions minimising potential temporal effects.
 Each volunteer laboratory has been assigned for a specific set of methods and all cigarette sample collections (time points) for each phase of the study are being tested at the same time to minimise temporal analytical variability.

-Phase 1 is complete and the report published in September 2018.
-Phase 2 is also complete and the report published in January 2019.
-Phase 3 is still underway and expected to be complete towards the end of 2019.
+Phase 1 was completed and the report published in September 2018.
+Phase 2 was also completed and the report published in January 2019.
+Phase 3 is now also complete and was published end of 2019.

 The Task Force is coordinated by Jason Flora, Altria Client Services.

-Rana Tayyarah, ITG Brands, LLC, the Task Force Secretary, has been appointed Study Director and can be reached for additional information: Rana.Tayyarah@itgbrands.com
+Rana Tayyarah, ITG Brands, LLC, the Task Force Secretary, is the Study Director and can be reached for additional information: Rana.Tayyarah@itgbrands.com